ayoubelmhamdi/typst-phd-AI-Medical/main.typ

-== Types de réseaux de neurones
+== Types de réseaux de neurones.

 // melonge ces lignes:
 Les réseaux de neurones peuvent être classés en plusieurs types selon la structure et les applications utilisées.
 Les réseaux de neurones peuvent être multicouches (MLP), récurrents (RNN), convolutionnels (CNN), et d'autres types.
 Le type de réseau de neurones est choisi en fonction du problème posé et des données disponibles@lecun2015deep.

 = CONCLUSION.
+= RÉFÉRENCES BIBLIOGRAPHIQUES.
 // #bibliography("ch1.bib",title: "RÉFÉRENCES BIBLIOGRAPHIQUES.",style: "ieee")  // ch2
-= RÉFÉRENCES BIBLIOGRAPHIQUES.
 // remove it on multi bibleotquie

-= DETECTING LUNG CANCER NODULES
+= DETECTING LUNG CANCER NODULES.

-== introduction
+== Introduction.
 The project is to create a detector for lung cancer, and based on the *LUNA dataset* #link("https://luna16.grand-challenge.org/Description")[luna16.grand-challenge.org]  that is a collection of CT scans of patients with lung nodules, which are small growths in the lungs that may indicate cancer.
 The dataset is part of a Grand Challenge, which is a competition among researchers to develop and test methods for detecting and classifying nodules.
 The dataset is open and publicly available,

 LUNA16 It contains #italic("1,186 lung nodules") annotated in #italic("888 CT scans") by 4 experienced radiologists.
 The LUNA dataset has two tracks: one for finding the locations of nodules in the scans, and another for reducing false positives by distinguishing benign from malignant nodules.